juju/docs/src/en/help-azure.md

 ## Manually adding credentials

+The manual option is useful if Juju fails to automatically gather your credentials, or if you want to automate the process within a testing environment.

 Selecting the `service-principal-secret` authentication option when running `juju add-credential azure` will require you to configure and retrieve specific details from your Azure cloud: